Privacy policy

 This privacy notice explains how we use any personal information we collect about you.
-It relates to Age Partnership Group Limited and all subsidiaries.
+It relates to Age Partnership Group Limited and all subsidiaries (“The Group”).

 What information do we collect about you?

 We collect information about you when you engage us for Equity Release, Mortgage or Financial Planning advice, or where you utilise our pension income, insurance or estate planning services.
+This includes the recording of telephone conversations and appointments between yourself and the Group for training and monitoring purposes.
 This information will relate to your personal and financial circumstances.
-It may also include special categories of personal data such as data about your health, if this is necessary for the provision of our services.
+It may also include special categories of personal data if this is necessary for the provision of our services, such as data about your health for underwriting purposes.

-We may also collect information when you voluntarily complete survey forms or use calculators on our website, when you provide feedback to us, or we may obtain information from referrals made by authorised third parties or from publicly available information.
+We may also collect information when you voluntarily complete survey forms or use calculators on our website, when you provide feedback to us.
+We may also receive personal data about you from third party sources where this is necessary to provide our services and meet our regulatory obligations.
+These sources may include authorised introducers, product providers, identity verification partners, credit reference agencies, and publicly available records.

 Information relating to usage of our website is collected using ‘cookies’.
 These are text files placed on your computer to collect standard internet log information and visitor behaviour information.
 We’ll use your information collected from the website to personalise your repeat visits to the site.